Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/1-before-deployment.md

 - You can specify a custom security group to restrict public access to the Combine Dashboard / Bastion.
     - By default this is not set.
-    - You create this security group and provide us the Security Group ID.
+    - You create this security group and provide the Combine Team with the Security Group ID.
 You can then control access to the Combine Dashboard / Bastion via that Security Group once it has been applied to Combine via our AWS CloudFormation templates.
 - You can schedule the shutdown of most Combine resources during off hours using a `cron` expression.
     - By default this is `disabled`.
 - You can modify the AirGap Emulation be more permissive depending on your Team's needs.